 Medication can be a part of dementia care, but it is usually just one component of a comprehensive care plan that includes psychological, social, and physical support.

-Our Care Professionals undergo rigorous training in dementia care and are updated on the latest care methodologies.
+Our Care Professionals receive ongoing training throughout their role and will have completed their Care Certificate within the first 12 weeks of joining Home Instead.
 We also require our staff to have background checks and references to ensure you can fully trust the care provided.

 Email: For less urgent enquiries, feel free to email us at [email protected]